brandonwillard/brandonwillard.github.io/content/articles/more_proximal_estimation.md

 <span id="rem:bases_span" style="display:none;visibility:hidden">$$\begin{equation}\tag{3}\label{rem:bases}\end{equation}$$</span>

-The property in Lemma $\eqref{lem:prox_ortho_basis}$ can used with other orthonormal bases–providing yet another connection between proximal methods and established dimensionality reduction and sparse estimation techniques [@chaux_variational_2007].
+The property in Lemma $\eqref{lem:prox_ortho_basis}$ can be used with other orthonormal bases–providing yet another connection between proximal methods and established dimensionality reduction and sparse estimation techniques [@chaux_variational_2007].
 Also, this property provides a neat way to think about $X$-based orthogonalizations in estimations for regression and grouped-penalization problems.

 </div>